 God's ways are not our ways, and His thoughts are not ours in regard to His whole creation and government.
 He has plans for accomplishing His purposes that are different from ours, and He secures our own welfare by plans that contradict our own plans.

-It follows from this then: 1) That we should form our plans with submission to the higher purposes of God.
-2) We should resign ourselves to Him when He chooses to thwart our plans, and to take away our comforts.
-3) That we should never assume that God overlooks sin that is committed in weakness.
+It follows from this, then: 1) We should form our plans with submission to the higher purposes of God; 2) We should resign ourselves to Him when He chooses to thwart our plans, and to take away our comforts; 3) That we should never assume that God overlooks sin that is committed in weakness.

 God not only does not recognize our thoughts to be like His if we sin, He says He does not even know us, if we sin.